CodeYourFuture/curriculum/content/en/node/blocks/intro-to-node/index.md

 We have already learned about the **[Node.js](https://nodejs.org/en/)** runtime environment and how it allows us to run JavaScript code outside of the browser.
 We have also learned about the **[Node Package Manager (npm)](https://www.npmjs.com/)** and how it allows us to download and use other people's code in our own projects.

-Today we will learn about **[Express](https://expressjs.com/)**, a Node.js framework that helps us to build web servers and APIs.
+Now we will learn about **[Express](https://expressjs.com/)**, a Node.js framework that helps us to build web servers and APIs.

 ## 💁🏼‍♂️ What is a web server?

-A web server is a computer program that serves content to other programs (called clients).
-The term can refer to the entire system, or specifically to the software that accepts and supervises the HTTP requests.
+A web server is software that accepts requests for web pages, assets, APIs, and other network resources from client programs like web browsers.
+When a browser requests a web page, the server finds the desired content and returns the appropriate response.

 ### 🗺️ Explore the web server